You can unlink a cloud SDDC from Hybrid Linked Mode when you no longer want linking between your cloud SDDC and a particular on-premises data center..

 When the unlinking is complete, you are prompted to log out.

 The SSO domain is unlinked.
 If you want to continue using Hybrid Linked Mode, you can link to another SSO domain or relink to the same domain.

-After you unlink from the vCenter Cloud Gateway, new connections to the vCenter Cloud Gateway cannot view or interact with previously-linked cloud resources.
-Currently active sessions in the vCenter Cloud Gateway continue to be able to view and interact with resources in the cloud SDDC until the users of those sessions log out or the sessions expire.
-If necessary, log in to the vCenter Cloud Gateway and forcibly terminate these sessions.
+After you unlink from the VMware Cloud Gateway, new connections to the VMware Cloud Gateway cannot view or interact with previously-linked cloud resources.
+Currently active sessions in the VMware Cloud Gateway continue to be able to view and interact with resources in the cloud SDDC until the users of those sessions log out or the sessions expire.
+If necessary, log in to the VMware Cloud Gateway and forcibly terminate these sessions.